griftastic/NonProfitApp/Endpoints/Event/CreateEvent.md

 This endpoint creates an event and attaches it to the userId that is logged in currently.

-It will create the event, and provide the event itself with its own uique eventId integer.
+It will create the event and provide the event itself with its own unique eventId integer.

 ## Use the following link with a POST endpoint to create an event:
 ### https://localhost:5001/api/event